tthecoder15/T3A1-Workbook/README.md

 ## Q12.
 Explain how JSON can be manipulated in JavaScript, using examples from the JavaScript programming language /6

-- Demonstrates an extensive ability to manipulate JSON

-JSON (JavaScript Object Notation) is a text-based format designed for transporting data as a string that can be, later, interpreted as an object.
-Formatting data as a string means it can be handled by more applications, including different applications using different native language, making JSON files convenient for sharing (MDN Web Docs, 2024b).
+JSON (JavaScript Object Notation) is a text-based format designed for transporting data as a string that can be with converted to be interpreted as an object.
+Formatting data as a string means it can be handled by more applications, including apps built using different programming languages, making JSON files convenient for sharing information (MDN Web Docs, 2024b).

 JSON can only handle particular JavaScript data types and has formatting rules that differ from typical JavaScript objects.
 JSON supports arrays, strings, booleans, the ```null``` value and nested objects that contain these values.
 However, strings must be contained in double-quotes, numbers cannot begin with 0 and the ```NaN``` and ```Infinity``` number values cannot be used.
-This also means that ```BigInt```, ```undefined``` and ```Symbol``` values cannot be stored in their natural formats, neither can functions.
+This also means that ```BigInt```, ```undefined``` and ```Symbol``` values cannot be stored in their natural formats, nor can functions.

 JavaScript has a ```JSON``` global object with key methods to utilise and generate JSON files. ```JSON.parse()``` accepts a JSON string and returns a JavaScript object populated with the string's data.
 Inversely, ```JSON.stringify()``` converts a JavaScript object to a JSON string.